AbhishekKhangare24/SwiftCart/README.md

 This is a full-stack e-commerce application built using the MERN (MongoDB, Express, React, Node.js) stack.
 The application features user authentication, product management, and a shopping cart system, making it a solid foundation for an online store.

+## Live Demo

+You can check out the live version of the app here: [Live Demo](https://your-vercel-deployment-url.com)

 ## Features

 - **User Authentication**: User login, signup, and logout functionalities.